pay360/mobilesdk-android/README.md

     maven { url 'https://github.com/paypoint/maven-repo/raw/master' }
 ```

-And the following to the gradle build dependencies
+And the following to the module gradle build dependencies

 ```groovy
     compile 'net.paypoint:mobilesdk-android:1.0.0'
 ```

 In the module gradle build set minSdkVersion to 14 or above.

+## Manifest

 Add the following to your AndroidManifest.xml